-The Promenades being defined as being
+The Promenades defined as being:

 - the open areas of land which are from the southern boundary of the Borough in a northerly direction to a point opposite to Shaftesbury Avenue, which lie between the westerly kerb line of the carriageway of the classified road A584 and the beach;

-- and from Shaftesbury Avenue in a northerly direction to a point opposite to Wilvere Drive, which lie between the easterly fence of the tramway and the beach, including all footpaths, embankments, glades and sea walls
+- and from Shaftesbury Avenue in a northerly direction to a point opposite to Wilvere Drive, which lie between the easterly fence of the tramway and the beach, including all footpaths, embankments, glades and seawalls

-Why there is a Ban on Dogs on Beaches in Blackpool
+Why is there a Ban on Dogs on Beaches in Blackpool?

 The Marine Conservation Society rates bathing waters for the Good Beach Guide, which helps you to find a clean beach around the UK.
-Keep Britain Tidy rate facilities and the overall environment at beaches around the UK for their Seaside Award, which identifies beaches that are clean, safe, attractive and well managed.
+Keep Britain Tidy rate facilities and the overall environment at beaches around the UK for their Seaside Award.
+This identifies beaches that are clean, safe, attractive and well managed.
 Both systems help you to know whether facilities are good and the environment is clean and safe.

 It is just as important that you pick up if you are on a beach which isn’t a designated bathing beach or where there aren’t any restrictions on dogs.
 Please bag it, pick it up and bin it.